-⚬ If it isn't, how could and/or should AI and ML continue once the hype breaks?
+⚬ If not, how could and/or should AI and ML continue towards such a general solution?

-⚬ What is going to be "the next big thing" after Deep Learning?
+⚬ What is going to be "the next big thing" that lets us build beyond the recent success of Deep Learning?

 Chair/Host: Tarek R. Besold, City, University of London.